Apple island is a modern recreational park and event venue on the island of the Lake Grabuostas.

 From this day on the island was and is known as Apple Island , and the professor’s rebuilt farmhouse now houses modern facilities to accommodate camping guests from all over the world who accordingly claim that this is one of the finest camping grounds in the Baltic area.

-Over 100 old apple trees still remain to be cared for in his legacy every year produce a vast amount of apples annually.
+Over 100 old apple trees still remain to be cared for in his legacy and every year produce a vast amount of apples.